iTwin/itwinjs-core/test-apps/appui-test-app/connected/README.md

 ### Common variables

 * IMJS_UITESTAPP_IMODEL_NAME
-  * (Online-only) Set the iModel to open when the app starts.
+  * Set the iModel to open when the app starts.
 The iTwin Name variable is required for this one to properly work and the iModel to be opened
 * IMJS_UITESTAPP_ITWIN_NAME
-  * (Online-only) Set the iTwin to open when the app starts.
+  * Set the iTwin to open when the app starts.
 The iModel Name variable is required for this one to properly work and the iModel to be opened.
+* IMJS_UITESTAPP_IMODEL_ID
+  * Set the iModel Id to open when the app starts.
+The iModel Name variable should not be set if this Id is specified.
+Should be used when IMJS_UITESTAPP_IMODEL_VIEWID is used.
+* IMJS_UITESTAPP_ITWIN_ID
+  * Set the iTwin Id to open when the app starts.
+The iTwin Name variable should not be set if this Id is specified.
 * IMJS_UITESTAPP_IMODEL_VIEWID
-  * (Online-only) Opens the provided iModel to the viewId, otherwise default viewId is used.
+  * Opens the provided iModel to the viewId, otherwise default viewId is used.
 * IMJS_UITESTAPP_USE_LOCAL_SETTINGS
   * Store settings in LocalStorage instead of Project Settings Service